datum360/Datum360-API-Examples/README.md

 ![](https://www.datum360.com/assets/img/datum360_email_logo.png)

 # Datum360 API

+Datum360 APIs allow developers to programmatically use any functionality that is available within the Connected Data Platform (CDP) interface.
+This provide a powerful mechanism for creating integrations between applications to support a rich ecosystem landscape.

+Exporting data is simple with GET APIs that enable users to export data in a variety of methods as you can within the CDP.
+For example accessing saved LiveViews, run a tag to document association report or query individual objects and retrieve their data.

+Importing data is still controlled via an EIC within PIM360.
+The POST APIs can be used to create EICs, create activities and automate the import of data and associations.

+The data returned from the APIs is in json format.
+This can then be utilised and manipulated according to a specific use case in a wide variety of infrastructure set ups and coding/integration tools.
+For example using AWS Lambdas or Azure functions.

+# Accessing Datum360 API

 To get started with the API take a look at the API docs on each system (CLS360, PIM360, DDM360).
 To access the API docs, log into a system and then navigate to /api-docs e.g
 `https://example-system.cls360.io/api-docs`